-- (b) If there was a deviation from any emission limitation or operating limitation during the reporting period, then the compliance report shall contain the following information: - (1) Company name and address. - (2) Statement by a responsible official, with that official's name, title, and signature, certifying the accuracy of the content of the report. - (3) Date of report and beginning and ending dates of the reporting period. - (4) The total operating time of the stationary RICE at which the deviation occurred during the reporting period. - (5) Information on the number, duration, and cause of deviations (including unknown cause, if applicable), as applicable, and the corrective action taken. - (c) If there was a malfunction during the reporting period, the compliance report shall include the number, duration, and a brief description for each type of malfunction which occurred during the reporting period and which caused or may have caused any applicable emission limitation to be exceeded.
-The report shall also include a description of actions taken by the permittee during a malfunction of an affected source to minimize emissions in accordance with Condition 3.B.12, including actions taken to correct a malfunction.
+- (a) If there were no deviations from any applicable operating limitations, a statement shall be included that there were no deviations from the emission limitations or operating limitations during the reporting period; or - (b) If there was a deviation from any operating limitation during the reporting period, then the compliance report shall contain the following information: - (1) Company name and address. - (2) Statement by a responsible official, with that official's name, title, and signature, certifying the accuracy of the content of the report. - (3) Date of report and beginning and ending dates of the reporting period. - (4) The total operating time of the stationary RICE at which the deviation occurred during the reporting period. - (5) Information on the number, duration, and cause of deviations (including unknown cause, if applicable), as applicable, and the corrective action taken. - (c) If there was a malfunction during the reporting period, the compliance report shall include the number, duration, and a brief description for each type of malfunction which occurred during the reporting period and which caused or may have caused any applicable emission limitation to be exceeded.
+The report shall also include a description of actions taken by the permittee during a malfunction of an affected source to minimize emissions, including actions taken to correct a malfunction.

-(Ref.: 40 CFR Part 63.6640(b) and 63.6650(a) through (d), Subpart ZZZZ)
+(Ref.: 40 CFR 63.6640(b) and 63.6650(a) through (d), Subpart ZZZZ)